Prawopro

 When enforcement costs arise

-Who pays the costs
+Who bears the costs

-Enforcement fee — what it depends on
+Enforcement fee — what determines it

 Additional expenses